 On the San Francisco (south) side of the bridge is The Presidio, a national park filled with trails, beaches, and open space in the heart of the Bay Area.
 The Presidio has 24 miles of hiking trails and 25 miles of biking trails, as well as three miles of scenic coastline, eight overlooks, multiple picnic areas, and stunning views of the Golden Gate Bridge, city skyline, and Bay.

 The setting was the site of a Spanish military fort dating back to 1776 and became a U.S. Army post between 1846 and 1994 when the Presidio evolved into a national park.
 Today the grounds are home to lodging, dining, golf, multiple museums including the Golden Gate Bridge Welcome Center, Walt Disney Family Museum, Presidio Officers’ Club museum, Fort Point National Historic Site, and more.
-Opening soon is Presidio Tunnel Tops a new 14-acre area with an Outpost playscape created by landscape architect James Corner Field Operations, makers of New York City’s High Line.
+Great for kids is Presidio Tunnel Tops, a new 14-acre area with an Outpost playscape created by landscape architect James Corner Field Operations, makers of New York City’s High Line.

 Where to Stay Near the Golden Gate Bridge